thewizardplusplus/telegram-bot/README.md

           - `MarkdownV2`;
           - `HTML`;
       - support emojis (with aliases);
+  - sending of photo albums:
+    - ignore duplicate photos:
+      - detect duplicates by their canonical paths;
+    - support a photo caption:
+      - support the markup specifying:
+        - allowed markups:
+          - `Markdown`;
+          - `MarkdownV2`;
+          - `HTML`;
+      - support emojis (with aliases);
 - voting for messages (optional):
   - restrictions (via a remembering in an SQLite database):
     - one vote per one user;